Ee Peng Liang Scholarship Recipient is working towards a more caring society

 Determined to help others shape their lives and break out of the poverty cycle, Ms Wah started Bringing Love to Every Single Soul (BLESS), a non-profit that supports families living in rental flats.

-BLESS runs a series of initiatives, such as Shining Star Reads and Small Souls Blessing.
+BLESS runs a series of social impact initiatives in Singapore, such as Shining Star Reads and Small Souls Blessing.

-Ms Wah’s philanthropic work earned her the Singapore Youth Award, which honours young people who make a difference in the community.
+Ms Wah’s philanthropic acts have earned her the Singapore Youth Award, which honours young people who make a difference in the community.

 Recalling the surreal moment, she said, “This award is an affirmation of the work my volunteers and I are doing in the rental communities.
 It’s also an affirmation that our beneficiaries matter to society.
 They are not forgotten.”

-The seeds of BLESS were planted during Ms Wah's NUS days.
+The seeds of BLESS were first planted during Ms Wah’s NUS days.

 In 2014, the Psychology undergraduate ran pilot programmes as part of her social work modules.
 She felt it would be unfair to the beneficiaries she was helping if she stopped.